-As a Nursing major at UNE, you benefit from experiential learning activities that ensure you possess the knowledge, skills and confidence to succeed in the field upon earning your degree and accepting your first professional position.
+As a student in on of our School of Nursing and Population Health majors, you benefit from experiential learning activities that ensure you possess the knowledge, skills, and confidence to succeed in the field upon earning your degree and accepting your first professional position.

 If you are in the traditional B.S.N. program, during your last four semesters you are deeply immersed in not only nursing coursework but clinical experiences that emphasize clinical judgment, health and human functioning, care and therapeutics, person and environment, and health care resources.
 If you are in the Accelerated B.S.N. program, you spend the entirety of your 17-month program both pursuing coursework and engaging in clinical experiences.

 Typically, you spend one or two days per week in one of the area's leading hospitals or in a community setting.
 The different settings serve diverse populations and allow you to actualize the process of integrating theory and practice.
 Our clinical partners include New England Rehabilitation Hospital, Maine Medical Center, Southern Maine Medical Center, Midcoast Hospital and York Hospital.
 At these locations, you work under the direct supervision of a clinical faculty member in clinical experiences that include medical surgical nursing, gerontology, maternity, pediatrics and other specialized areas of care.

 In addition to major course work, all Public Health students are required to complete a 135-hour experiential learning or research practicum.
 You will engage in experiences that help ensure you can use your knowledge and skills to succeed in the workplace or in a graduate program.
 These experiences are tailored to your interests, and may take the form of internships, service-learning projects, research opportunities, or honors theses.
 Experiential learning occurs in years three and four of the program.